 The Center for Sinus and Skull Base Tumors in the University of Arizona Department of Surgery is the premier center in the southwestern United States dedicated to the medical and surgical management of benign and malignant tumors of the nose, sinus and skull base.
-Co-directed by the Head of the Department of Otolaryngology – Head and Neck Surgery Alexander Chiu, MD, and Chief of the Division of Neurosurgery G. Michael Lemole, MD, the center is comprised of a multidisciplinary team of surgeons, medical oncologists, radiation oncologists and radiologists.
+Co-directed by Eugene Chang, MD and Christopher Le, MD, the center is comprised of a multidisciplinary team of surgeons, medical oncologists, radiation oncologists and radiologists.
 Nationally renowned for their expertise and experience in minimally invasive surgery, the surgeons at the center are able to remove many tumors within the nose, sinuses and anterior skull base endoscopically, with no facial incisions and a minimal hospital stay.

-Recruited from leading sinus and skull base centers at the University of Pennsylvania and the University of Illinois, Dr. Chiu and Dr. Lemole have brought their extensive experience and skills in treating complex conditions to the University of Arizona.
-The center also has partnered with industry to offer the latest technology and computer-guided navigation that allows for minimally invasive approaches while maintaining excellent outcomes and results.
+The center has partnered with industry to offer the latest technology and computer-guided navigation that allows for minimally invasive approaches while maintaining excellent outcomes and results.
 We are dedicated to providing the highest level of clinical care while advancing the field through research and education.

 What Is Skull Base Surgery?